Better Me

 A Pap test is an important preventive screening test for cervical cancer that’s performed on most 21 to 65-year-old women every few years.
 It’s fast and easy (albeit a bit uncomfortable) and it saves many lives.

 If you’ve had the test several times over the years, you might not have given it much thought—other than the memory of the stirrups and cold speculum.
-That’s until you get a call from your doctor’s office letting you know that your Pap test is abnormal.
+That’s until you get a call from your doctor’s office letting you know that you have abnormal Pap test results.

 While your first thought may be about cancer, Jennifer Rubatt, MD, a gynecologic oncologist with Banner MD Anderson Cancer Center at McKee Medical Center in Loveland, CO, reassures us that there are many things that can influence the test.